Free Typing Practice

 Make it fun!
 Offer choices.

-As a matter of fact, I think that you'll find that it is true that if one of your children wants to type, he will.
+As a matter of fact, I think that you will find that it is true that if one of your children wants to type, he will.
 Listen to what one of mine asked.

 This answer makes the world of difference to high school kids' interest in typing and in doing their school work well.
 I was so glad to think of that totally impromptu answer!
 Best free typing practice idea I've used.

-This child types as well or better than I did after a whole year of typing class.
+This child types as well or better than I did after a whole year of schlogging through typing class.

 Number typing practice is super handy on large keyboards that have the classic ten key setup and on calculators.